opnfv/vineperf/docs/testing/user/configguide/trafficgen.rst

 Please answer with y OR n.

-VSPERF will ask you to provide a value for every of collected metrics.
+ViNePerf will ask you to provide a value for every of collected metrics.
 The list of metrics can be found at traffic-type-metrics_.
 Finally vsperf will print out the results for your test and generate the appropriate logs and report files.